alexbijak/alexbijak.github.io/_pages/cv.md

 Publications
 ======
-Crane, J.L., **Bijak, A.L.**, Maier, M.A., & M.A.
-Nord. (*in review*).
-Development of ambient background threshold values for sediment quality parameters in U.S. lakes on a regional and statewide basis.

 Walker, J.B., **Bijak, A.L.** & L.K.
 Blum. (*in review*).
 Genetic diversity and clonal structure of *Spartina alterniflora* in a Virginia marsh.

+Crane, J.L., **Bijak, A.L.**, Maier, M.A., & M.A.
+Nord.
+(2021).
+Development of ambient background threshold values for sediment quality parameters in U.S. lakes on a regional and statewide basis. *Science of the Total Environment* 793: 148630. https://doi.org/10.1016/j.scitotenv.2021.148630

 **Bijak, A.L.**, van Dijk, K., & M. Waycott.
 (2018).
-Population structure and gene flow of the tropical seagrass, *Syringodium filiforme*, in the Florida Keys and subtropical Atlantic region. *PLoS ONE* 13(9): e0203644.
+Population structure and gene flow of the tropical seagrass, *Syringodium filiforme*, in the Florida Keys and subtropical Atlantic region. *PLoS ONE* 13(9): e0203644. https://doi.org/10.1371/journal.pone.0203644

 **Bijak, A.L.**, van Dijk, K., & M. Waycott.
 (2014).
-Development of microsatellite markers for a tropical seagrass, *Syringodium filiforme* (Cymodoceaceae). *Applications in Plant Sciences*, 2(10), 1400082.
+Development of microsatellite markers for a tropical seagrass, *Syringodium filiforme* (Cymodoceaceae). *Applications in Plant Sciences*, 2(10): 1400082. https://doi.org/10.3732/apps.1400082

 Presentations
 ======